On Deformation Theory in Higher Logarithmic Geometry: Introduction

-These are rather restrictive assumptions, and implicit in our requirement that $(R, \langle x \rangle_*)$ is ``sufficiently well-behaved'' is a condition that roughly amounts to saying that the homotopy class $x \in \pi_d(R)$ is \emph{strict}.
+For homotopy classes $x \in \pi_d(R)$ with $d > 0$, we refer to Remark \ref{rem:strictness} for the notion of strictness that we have in mind.
 Under these assumptions, we can realize the relevant root adjunction as the base-change $R \otimes_{{\Bbb S}^{\cal J}[\langle x \rangle_*]} {\Bbb S}^{\cal J}[\langle \sqrt[n]{x} \rangle_*]$.
 It is thus not the case that Theorem \ref{thm:chartedlogetale} is a tool to \emph{construct} these root adjunctions; rather, it shows that they are uniquely determined by the map $\langle x \rangle_* \to \langle \sqrt[n]{x} \rangle_*$ of graded ${\Bbb E}_{\infty}$-spaces (which \emph{can} be used to construct the root adjunctions).
 For this uniqueness statement to be applicable, we must further require that $n$ be invertible in $\pi_0(R)$ (while $x \in \pi_d(R)$ need not be invertible), which corresponds to the log \'etaleness of \emph{tamely ramified} extensions.
 Another example for which Theorem \ref{thm:chartedlogetale} is applicable, then, is the root adjunction ${\rm ko}_{p} \to {\rm ko}_{p}[\sqrt{\alpha}]$ for an odd prime $p$ and the class $\alpha \in \pi_4({\rm ko}_p)$.
 We refer to Lawson \cite{Law20} and Ausoni--Bayındır--Moulinos \cite{ABM23} for further discussion of root adjunctions in different contexts, and to Hesselholt--Pstr\k{a}gowski \cite[Theorem 1.10]{HP23} for a variant of Theorem \ref{thm:lurieetale} that involves \'etale algebras over the coefficient ring $\pi_*(R)$.